bheisler/criterion.rs/README.md

 - [criterion](http://www.serpentine.com/criterion/) - The Haskell microbenchmarking library that inspired Criterion.<span></span>rs
 - [cargo-benchcmp](https://github.com/BurntSushi/cargo-benchcmp) - Cargo subcommand to compare the output of two libtest or bencher benchmark runs
 - [cargo-flamegraph](https://github.com/ferrous-systems/flamegraph) - Cargo subcommand to profile an executable and produce a flamegraph

+### Criterion.rs Extensions

+- [criterion-cycles-per-byte](https://crates.io/crates/criterion-cycles-per-byte) - A custom-measurement plugin that counts the number of CPU cycles used by the benchmark.